rack-app/rack-app/README.md

 ## Testing

-use bundled in testing module for writing unit test for your rack application
+for testing use rack/test or the bundled testing module for writing unit test for your rack application

 ```ruby